 Afghan women wish to be independent and live a simple happy life but unfortunately, most of these women suffer under various cultural restrictions.
-Women are subjected to live in accordance with the rules and conditions of the society and are strictly expected to obey them.
-Although we are told and taught that men and women are equal but experiences of numerous women prove that it is not true.
-One way or another, women’s right, their dignity, and their self-respect are being violated.
-We are going to share with the readers one such narrative amongst thousands that are happening this very moment.
+Women are subjected to live in accordance with the rules and conditions of society and are strictly expected to obey them.
+Although we are told and taught that men and women are equal but experiences of numerous women prove that it is not valid.
+One way or another, women’s rights, dignity, and self-respect are being violated.
+I am going to share with the readers one such narrative amongst thousands that are happening at this very moment.
 This is a true story of “Adila”, a woman who suffered all her life and finally found the strength to tell us her story as she expressed her miserable life experiences with us.

 Several times she gathered the courage and asked him “why are you making me go through all this, you told me that you love me?….when you love someone, you don’t beat and torture the person you love”.
 Her words went ignored and her voice went unheard as he would never listen.
 A consequence of her repeated asking would be that he would thrash her again.
 If she tried again or if she refused to listen, then he would warn her saying he would throw her out of the house naked and exposed and that he would kick her out of his life and his home.
 Overhearing such warnings and being scared, her kids would come up to her and beg her to stop questioning as they feared that they would lose their mother.

-Even though all the pain and suffering he had done upon her, she was unwilling to separate from her husband only for the sake of her children.
+Even though all the pain and suffering he had done to her, she was unwilling to separate from her husband only for the sake of her children.
 She also felt she wasn’t educated enough to stand independently financially.
 With that in mind, she had returned to him from her mother’s house.
-Immediately after seeing her he dictated a set of rules which she was obligated to obey otherwise she would bear the consequences.
-Then the worst of the worst happened to her; she realized that her husband got married to two other women behind her back.
+Immediately after seeing her, he dictated a set of rules she was obligated to obey otherwise she would bear the consequences.
+Then the worst of the worst happened to her; she realized that her husband got married two other women behind her back.
 Furthermore, as if the worst wasn’t enough, it killed her soul when she discovered that he married the two prostitutes whom he used to bring back home in her presence.
 This time she left her house for real wearing only a piece of dress leaving everything else behind.
-The physical and mental pain was excruciating this time and she had reached her limits to tolerating and hence she went back to her mothers.
+The physical and mental pain was excruciating this time and she had reached her limits to tolerating hence she went back to her mother’s.
 She lived with her mother for five years.
-Seeing her daughters grief and her unfortunate situation, it took a toll on her mother and made her more worried and ill.
+Her grief and her unfortunate situation took a toll on her mother and made her more worried and ill.
 To her worst nightmare, one awful day she lost her only best friend followed by the death of her mother.
 Once again she stood alone with no support behind her.
 Remarkably, her brother rose by her at that very moment and persuaded her to get a divorce from him.
-She applied for a divorce immediately and after a long one and a half years of delay, her divorce was granted finally.
+She applied for divorce immediately and after a long one and a half years of delay, her divorce was granted finally.